Hepatitis A: Introduction

 Symptoms of hepatitis A can differ between individuals depending on age, medical history, the presence of complications and general health.

 Many children do not experience any symptoms of Hepatitis A. Adults generally develop flu-like symptoms, fever, headache, nausea, muscle aches and weakness.
-Jaundice, a yellowing of the skin and whites of the ...more symptoms »
+Jaundice, a yellowing of the skin and ...more symptoms »